oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 followed by a forward slash (`/`) and the name of a property of the related entity, and so on.

-If a complex property is `null`, or no entity is related (in case of target cardinality 0..1), its value, and the values of its components, are treated as `null`.
+If a complex property is null, or no entity is related (in case of target cardinality 0..1), its value, and the values of its components, are treated as `null`.